lqc/thinkcspy/source/variables_expressions_statements.rst

         A reserved word that is used by the compiler to parse program; you cannot use keywords like ``if``, ``def``, and ``while`` as variable names.

+    modulus operator
+        An operator, denoted with a percent sign ( ``%``), that works on integers and yields the remainder when one number is divided by another.

     operand
         One of the values on which an operator operates.